ctcl-bregis/ctclsite-content/pages/projects/mct2/smec/ec_old.md

+NOTE: This page is unused and contains outdated information.
+It is kept for reference.

 ## Introduction
 The embedded controller manages various subsystems on MediaCow Touch 2 and runs independently of the LattePanda Mu and the operating system.